-- (1) The House of Representatives shall from time to time elect - (a) as Yang di-Pertuan Dewan Rakyat (Speaker), a person who either is a member of the House or is qualified for election as such a member, and - (b) as Deputy Speaker, a person who is a member of the House;
+- 1. The House of Representatives shall from time to time elect - a. as Yang di-Pertua Dewan Rakyat (Speaker), a person who either is a member of the House or is qualified for election as such a member; and - b. two Deputy Speakers from among members of the House,